HenrisonTao/WordCount_FogComputing/README.md

 ```
 python3 main.py 2 172.20.11.1 5001
 ```
-6. Check the CloudNode logs and we can see the Hottest N words
+6. Check the CloudNode logs and we can see the Hottest-N words
 ```
 docker logs -f CloudNode
 ```